Atlas Architect

 - 45 % positive mentions

-The graphics of the game receive mixed reviews, with some users finding them basic and not accurately represented in promotional videos, while others appreciate the lightweight design and potential for improvement.
-Overall, the graphics are described as decent but lacking depth, with a score averaging around 6/10, indicating room for enhancement in future updates.
+The graphics of the game have received mixed reviews, with some users finding them basic and not accurately represented in promotional videos, rating them around 6/10.
+However, others appreciate the lightweight design and potential for improvement, suggesting that with enhancements in graphics, camera options, and user interface, the game could become a standout title.
+Overall, while the graphics show promise, they currently fall short of expectations.

 “This is a great start and a nice price point for such pretty graphics.”